serradura/kind/README.md

 - `Kind.of.Callable()`: verifies if the given value `respond_to?(:call)` or if it's a class/module and if its `public_instance_methods.include?(:call)`.
 - `Kind.of.Maybe()` or its alias `Kind.of.Optional()`

-PS: Remember, you can use the `Kind.is.*` method to check if some given value is a class/module with all type checkers above.
+**Note:** Remember, you can use the `Kind.is.*` method to check if some given value is a class/module with all type checkers above.

 [⬆️ Back to Top](#table-of-contents-)